What Does Margin Trading Mean in Terms of Cryptocurrency?

 Should I Do Margin Trading?

 Of course, if you are less conservative than we are and want to trade on margin anyway, your next step should be reading all the documentation on margin trading for a given exchange before getting started.
 Understanding how to open and close margin positions, and making sure you understand margin ratios and calls, as well as brushing up on some margin trading strategy, is part of the next step.
 We’ll assume you are already well versed in technical indicators.

 Don’t Margin Trade Crypto.

 TIP: One benefit of margin trading is that you can use it to keep less cryptocurrency on an exchange at a time.
-If you have a lot of cryptocurrency and want to protect it, it can make sense to keep the bulk of your funds in “cold storage” (an offline wallet) and to keep only enough on the exchange to trade with using leveraged buys (buying on margin).
+If you have a lot of cryptocurrencies and want to protect them, it can make sense to keep the bulk of your funds in “cold storage” (an offline wallet) and to keep only enough on the exchange to trade with using leveraged buys (buying on margin).
 This tactic is also far less risky than simply speculating with leveraged positions, although it carries the same general risks; you can end up seeing a position liquidated during a downturn.
 When you buy crypto and hold it, it doesn’t matter how bad it gets as long as it comes back at some point in the future.
 When you margin trade, short-term price movements can force you to close a position and lose money.

 - Bitcoin and Altcoins margin trading for beginners